How the motion of the Moon affects the seeds and the water of our oceans.

 In order to avoid the impoverishment of the soil, the procedure also requires a suitable rotation of the crops, alternating improving species, preparatory species and impoverishing species.

-Example of an experiment E.
+Example of the experiment E.

-Harvest results from two seed groups (5+5), of the same quality, kept at two different temperatures during the cumulative phase (period d-a).
 The sowing took place on april 7th 2005, the day before the beginning of the dissipative phase (a-b).

 For details, see in the index seeds.